SirAppSec/vuln-node.js-express.js-app/README.md

 3. Learn how not to write code

 # Advantage over NodeGoat
-While NodeGoat cover mostly OWASP Top 10.
-This project have multiple chains and other vulnerabilities like low hanging fruits that are commonly found in production and enterprise level applications
+While NodeGoat cover mostly OWASP Top 10(inc SSRF and ReDos).
+This project have more vulnerabilities, multiple exploit chains and other vulnerabilities like low hanging fruits that are commonly found in production and enterprise level applications.
-.

 # Vulnerabilities
 * Sql injection
 * Business Logic